DevBin404/PurePython/README.md

 # PurePython

-these are some of my training py fieles when I was learning python
+these are some of my training py files when I was learning python